 Supporting documents, including Federal Registers, DOE publications, "Dear Colleague" letters, and NASFAA Newsletters are maintained as part of The Los Angeles Film School financial aid reference catalog located in the Financial Aid Department.
-Some items are maintained as hardcopy, however most items are stored online and referenced via the federally maintained website: Information for Financial Aid Professionals (www.ifap.ed.gov).
-Reference materials are reviewed by the Vice President of Financial Aid and are brought to the Financial Aid Staff member's attention at regularly held meetings.
+Some items are maintained as hardcopy, however most items are stored online and referenced via the federally maintained website: Information for Financial Aid Professionals (https://fsapartners.ed.gov/knowledge-center).
+Reference materials are reviewed by the Senior Director of Financial Aid and are brought to the Financial Aid Staff member's attention at regularly held meetings.